Design rules for controlling active topological defects: Controlling isolated active defects

 More complex defect manipulations are also possible.
-As an example, we implement an active tweezer based protocol for simultaneous mulidefect control and use it to accomplish a nontrivial defect exchange and braiding task (Fig.~\ref{fig2}G-I, Movie~S3).
+As an example, we implement an active tweezer based protocol for simultaneous multidefect control and use it to accomplish a nontrivial defect exchange and braiding task (Fig.~\ref{fig2}G-I, Movie~S3).
 In a uniformly ordered nematic, we nucleate two pairs of $\pm 1/2$ defects using a high activity ramp within a localized elliptic patch that controls the initial orientation of the defect pair created (Fig.~\ref{fig2}G, right).
 After the defect pairs are separated, the $-1/2$ defects are braided around each other using active tweezers and finally annihilated with the $+1/2$ defect from the opposite pair, accomplishing pair exchange (Fig.~\ref{fig2}G, I; Movie S3).
-Although defects also experience elastic forces due to distortions of the nematic \cite{chaikin2000principles}, the local active forces are sufficiently strong to overcome any elastic interaction (see SI for an example when it fails).
+Although defects also experience elastic forces due to distortions of the nematic \cite{chaikin2000principles}, the local active forces are sufficiently strong to overcome any elastic interaction.
 The world lines of the four defects, from creation to annihilation, trace out a closed braid with four crossings forming the figure eight ($4_1$) knot in space-time (Fig.~\ref{fig2}H), which is the simplest, yet nontrivial, achiral prime knot.
 Notably, unlike active nematics with homogeneous activity, where the spontaneous motility of $+1/2$ defects alone drives autonomous braiding of defect trajectories \cite{tan2019topological}, our example in Fig.~\ref{fig2}G-I demonstrates braiding of the usually disregarded $-1/2$ defect.

-Active tweezers hence enable control of arbitrarily complex braided and knotted trajectories for both $\pm 1/2$ defects, a key step to develop reconfigurable space-time assemblies of active defects for programmable logic devices \cite{zhang2022logic,kos2022nematic}.
+Active tweezers hence generate patterned flows that enable control of arbitrarily complex braided and knotted trajectories for both $\pm 1/2$ defects.
+These capabilities suggest potential strategies for controlling local fluid mixing \cite{tan2019topological,serra2023defect} and provide key steps towards developing reconfigurable space-time assemblies of active defects for programmable logic devices \cite{zhang2022logic,kos2022nematic}.